ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

+Creator's Hub Technical Architecture
-This document outlines the architecture, functionality, and technical details of the Creator's Hub application, an AI-powered content co-pilot for creators.
-It is intended to be a comprehensive reference for developers and AI tools to understand the application's structure, operation, and interdependencies.
+This document provides a deep dive into the architecture, functionality, and technical details of the Creator's Hub application.
+It is intended to be a comprehensive reference for developers and Large Language Models (LLMs) to understand the application's structure, data flow, state management, and key interdependencies.

-1. Application Overview
+1. High-Level Overview
-The Creator's Hub is a web-based platform designed to assist content creators in managing their video projects, from initial brainstorming to final scripting and publication.
-The application integrates with various AI models to automate and enhance creative workflows.
+The Creator's Hub is a Single Page Application (SPA) built with React, leveraging Firebase for its backend-as-a-service (BaaS) capabilities and Netlify for hosting and serverless functions.
+At its core, it is an AI-powered co-pilot designed to streamline the workflow for content creators.

+The architecture can be broken down into three main layers:

+Frontend (UI Layer): Built with React (via CDN) and styled with a combination of Tailwind CSS and a global style.css file.
+This layer is responsible for rendering the UI and capturing user interactions.

+Backend (Service Layer): Firebase provides the backend infrastructure, including:

+Firestore: A NoSQL database for all application data (projects, videos, user settings, etc.).

+Firebase Authentication: Manages user identity.

+Firebase Storage: Stores user-uploaded files like thumbnails and cover images.

+Serverless Functions (API Layer): Netlify Functions act as a secure intermediary between the frontend and external APIs (like Google Places and WordPress), protecting sensitive API keys.

 2. Core Technologies
 The application is built on a modern web stack, leveraging the following technologies: